duckietown/book-opmanual-duckiebot/src/operations/calibration_camera/index.md

 You can view or download the calibration file using the Dashboard running at `http://[your_duckiebot_hostname].local` under `File Manager` in the sidebar on the left, navigating to `config/calibrations/camera_intrinsic/`.

+### Confirm the calibration

+Use the Dashboard to confirm that both calibration the intrinsic file has been saved.

 ### Keeping your calibration valid